punyaa18/punyaa18/README.md

 💼 Currently working with Microsoft Power Platform and AI integrations
 📘 Actively learning Azure OpenAI, AWS, Power Automate, and Python
-🛠️ Expanding my skills in Git, GitHub, and Linux
+🛠️ Expanding my skills in Git, GitHub, Docker, and Linux
-💬 Happy to talk about automation, AI fundamentals, and learning by building

-Connect with me
+💬 Happy to talk about automation, AI fundamentals, Cloud and Devops Connect with me

 🔗 LinkedIn: https://linkedin.com/in/punyaa-dixit